-Understanding Thermal and Pressure Safety Valves
+Understanding Thermal and Pressure Safety Valves for Fluid Flow Systems

-Characteristics of Thermal Safety Valves (TSV)
+Characteristics of a Thermal Safety Valve (TSV)

 These factors lead to thermal valves with a couple of unique properties.
-First, they do not need to be very large, since the volume increase will be relatively small.
+First, they do not need to be very large since the volume increase will be relatively small.
 Usually, they will have an inlet diameter no larger than 1”.
-Liquid also is often unsafe to vent directly into the environment, obviously in the case of petroleum products or acids.
+Liquid is also often unsafe to vent directly into the environment, obviously in the case of petroleum products or acids.
 Even water that has become extremely hot can be an environmental hazard, so some sort of containment method is also critical near these thermal safety valves.

-Common applications for protection in case of excessive temperature of a liquid are in closed vessels, long pipes exposed to the environment (sunlight), water heater applications, and pumps that recirculate water where heat buildup can be a problem.
+Common applications for protection in case of the excessive temperature of a liquid are closed vessels, long pipes exposed to the environment (sunlight), water heater applications, and pumps that recirculate water where heat buildup can be a problem.